huggingface/transformers/docs/source/en/perf_train_cpu_many.md

 This guide covered running distributed PyTorch training jobs using multiple CPUs on bare metal and on a Kubernetes cluster.
-Both cases utilize Intel Extension for PyTorch and Intel oneCCL Bindings for PyTorch for optimal training performance, and can be used as a template to run your own workload one multiple nodes.
+Both cases utilize Intel Extension for PyTorch and Intel oneCCL Bindings for PyTorch for optimal training performance, and can be used as a template to run your own workload on multiple nodes.